alovajs/alovajs.github.io/tutorial/cache/force-request.md

 ## Forced request in method

-Forced request by calling the send function of the method instance and passing true.
+Force a request by calling the `send` function of the method instance and passing `true`.

 ```javascript
 const response = await alovaInstance.Get('/api/user').send(true);